google/xls/docs_src/ir_semantics.md

 \*** The sign of the result of modulus matches the sign of the left operand.
 If the right operand is zero the result is zero.

+\*\*\*\* The partial product multiply variants return a two-element tuple with both elements having the same type.
+The outputs are not fully constrained; the operations are free to return any values that sum to the product `lhs * rhs`.

 ### Comparison operations